vertica/VerticaPy/docs/source/examples_understand_africa_education.rst

     predictors = model.features_importance(show = False)["index"]

 We can see here that socioeconomic status and a student's country tend to strongly influence the students work quality.
 This makes sense: you would expect that having poor studying conditions (unstable government, difficulties at home, etc.) would lead to worse results.
 For now, let's just consider the 20 most important variables.

 Let's do some tuning to find the best parameters for the use case.
-Our goal will be to optimize the 'median_absolute_error'.
+Our goal will be to optimize the ``median_absolute_error``.

 .. code-block:: python